AdmiringWorm/chocolatey-packages/README.md

 **NOTE**

-The packages located in this repository will eventually be moved over to the [chocolatey-coreteampackages](https://github.com/chocolatey/chocolatey-coreteampackages)
+Most of packages located in this repository will eventually be moved over to the [chocolatey-coreteampackages](https://github.com/chocolatey/chocolatey-coreteampackages).